cedar-policy/rfcs/text/0068-entity-tags.md

 #### Analysis

 The policy analyzer's logical encoding must be generalized to account for keys being specified as expressions rather than as literals.
-Because we are encoding tags as uninterpreted functions from strings (the key) to values, this presents no problem: it doesn't matter whether the key is a literal string or an expression that evaluates (is equivalent) to a string.
+Because we are encoding tags as uninterpreted functions, this presents no problem: it doesn't matter whether the key given to the function is a literal string or an expression that evaluates (is equivalent) to a string.
 That said, counterexample generation could be a little more involved.

 #### Summary